docsbysea/tech-writing-portfolio/video_script/index.md

 Once the project is open, all the videos assigned to you will be listed.
 If none are available, click on **Request Tasks** at the top left to get tasks assigned.

 ### Opening a Task
 Clicking on a video will bring you to this interface.
-Here, it is important to note the video's unique **ID**, which is used for tracking and documentation.
+Here, it is important to note the video's unique ID, which is used for tracking and documentation.

 To find the ID, click on the downward arrow next to the task name, then select the **info icon (ⓘ)** from the dropdown menu.
 This will display the task details, including the ID.
 Copy this ID and paste it into the assigned document for reference.

 ### Task Set-Up
-The bar at the top displays two options: **Global** and **Event Captions**.
-Use the **Global Caption** section to write your global caption.
+The bar at the top displays two options: Global and Event Captions.
+Use the Global Caption section to write your global caption.
 Here, you will also mark **Yes** or **No** to indicate whether the video is of poor quality.

-Under **Events,** to create an event, click on **Add Event.** These fields are for entering your **start and end times**, and the caption goes in the designated field.
+Under Events section, to create an event, click on **Add Event.** These fields are for entering your start and end times, and the caption goes in the designated field.
 You can add any number of events and delete them as needed.

 ### Instructions
-To **play** a video, click on Play or simply click anywhere on the video.
-To **pause**, follow the same procedure.
-To **zoom** into a video, place the cursor at the section you want to enlarge and use your mouse or touchpad to scroll in.
+To play a video, click on Play or simply click anywhere on the video.
+To pause, follow the same procedure.
+To zoom into a video, place the cursor at the section you want to enlarge and use your mouse or touchpad to scroll in.

 ### Quick Tip
 Sometimes, the video may go blank.
 When this happens, use the **refresh icon** to reload the page.
 If that doesn’t work, use the **Reload this Page** option on your browser.
-However, if you’ve already entered data, press **Ctrl + S** to save your work before refreshing to avoid data loss.
+However, if you’ve already entered data, press Ctrl + S to save your work before refreshing to avoid data loss.

 ### Instructions (contd.)
 Clicking on the **Home** icon will take you back to the list of IDs.
 The **Revert Task** icon clears everything that has been saved.
 A warning pop-up will appear, so if you click it by accident, you can cancel before losing your work.
 Click **Skip Item** to skip a task.
 There are specific reasons for skipping a task, which will be discussed in the next video.
 When you’re done with a task, click **Quality Check** to submit it.